lupyuen/lupyuen.github.io/src/avaota.md

 _NuttX boots a tiny bit on our SBC.
 Where's the rest?_

 Our SBC boots NuttX at a different address from QEMU.
-We fix the __Start Address__ inside NuttX...
+We set the __Start Address__ inside NuttX...

 ```bash
 read /Image addr=40800000